raghusujju/Java-Spring-MicroServices-Docker/README.md

  Tests:  Develoepd unit tests cases for Controller and the serivce layer which has certain business logic.
 Especially, that deals with existing users and authorization with roles.

+ Api Documentation:  Swagger is used to expose the apis to the clients.
+The swagger ui is deployed along with the rest-service and it is availabe at the endpoint hosturl/swagger-ui.html.
+All the apis exposed by the rest-service can be tested from the swagger-ui itself.
+However, i have also used postman and Restlet client (browser plugin) for testing.